smart-data-models/dataModel.WaterDistributionManagementEPANET/Pump/doc/new_spec_EN-US.md

 }
 ```
 #### Pump NGSI-LD key-values Example
 Here is an example of a Pump in JSON-LD format as key-values.
-This is compatible with NGSI-LD when not using options and returns the context data of an individual entity.
+This is compatible with NGSI-LD when  using `options=keyValues` and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:Pump:85zhnf58-0d4c-h4g854g-b7d0-3310klm",